allenai/HyBayes/docs/MANUAL.md

 ...
 ```

-The parameters affecting granularity of the analysis can be indicated in sections "[Prior]" and "[Posteriour]" in the config file.
-Especially, the following three parameters are the most important ones:
+The parameters affecting granularity of the analysis can be indicated in `[Prior]` and `[Posteriour]` sections in the config file.

+Many of the parameters specify the details of [the sampling algrithm](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (which is used to infer the posterior probabilities).
+In particular, the following three parameters are the most important ones:
-- "Tune": number of samples to throw away in the beginning.
-A value of at least 500 is recommended.
+- `Tune`: the number of samples to throw away in the beginning of the sampling.
+A value of, at least, 500 is recommended.
-- "Chains": number independent chains.
-Four chains seem to be sufficient to confirm successful convergence of the chains.
+- `Chains`: the number independent chains.
+At least four chains seem to be sufficient to confirm successful convergence of the chains.
-- "Draws": This is the number of samples used to plot the distribution.
-The higher this value, the smooth the plot will look like.
-Also you can consult the Effective Sample Size (ESS) printed in the log.
+- `Draws`: the number of samples used to plot the distribution.
+The higher this value is, the smoother the plot will look like.
+You can also consult the Effective Sample Size (ESS) printed in the output logs.

 ## Running the analysis